-Local Arts Grants
+Local Arts Grants Program

-Morris Arts is pleased to announce the continuation of the Local Arts Grant Program made possible by, and contingent upon, funding from the New Jersey State Council on the Arts.
+Morris Arts is pleased to announce the continuation of the Local Arts Grant Program made possible by, and contingent upon, funding from the New Jersey State Council on the Arts (NJSCA).
 In spirit of our mission to build community through the arts, we offer Local Arts Grants to provide access to quality arts experiences in Morris County communities.
 Each year, the program supports more than 1,500 arts activities and programs that serve over 100,000 children and adults.

 Local Arts Grant funding is available for Morris County organizations that provide the community with arts events that are artistically excellent, provide public benefit, and are accessible to the public.
 Morris Arts offers General Operating Support (GOS) Grants for arts organizations and Special Project Support (SPS) Grants for other types of organizations that have significant arts programs.
 New and emerging organizations are eligible to apply for a Mini Grant.
 Applications are reviewed by an independent panel and funding awarded on a yearly basis.